Frequently Asked Questions

 - Many directories, including /home, are automounted.
 This means these directories are unmounted and unavailable until accessed on the client.
 This can especially cause confusion for those who navigate using graphical interfaces.
 Users may not see anything in the home directory or may only see a few of the entries that should be there.

 The solution is to log in to the cluster and use the cd command with the path to the directory.
 This will mount the directory and make it visible.
-For example, on the log-in server (gator), type:
+On the log-in server, type:

 cd /homeFor more information about storage options, visit the Storage page.